 Tsukiji Fish Market

-Being the foodies that we are, the first stop was Tokyo's world famous Tsukiji Fish Market (seen above).
+Being the foodies that we are, the Tsukiji Fish Market is pretty much paradise.
 The highest quality fish, fruits and vegetables from all over the world are sold in this market.
 It does $14m in fish, $4m in fruits and vagetables every single day.
 Our favorite thing to buy is the fresh strawberries.
 I've never tasted anything like them.
 Since it's a big place, we recommend starting your day with a walking tour.
 We took this one, but feel free to browse others on TripAdvisor.

 It's hard to put this experience into words, so I'm not going to try.
 But the Robot Restaurant is worth seeing.
 The performance will leave a smile on your face for over an hour.